BlinkTagInc/gtfs-to-html/www/docs/quick-start.md

             "sourceMaps": true,
             "outFiles": ["${workspaceFolder}/dist/**/*.js"],
             "skipFiles": ["<node_internals>/**"],
-            "preLaunchTask": "build-gtfs-to-html"
+            "preLaunchTask": "prelaunch-gtfs-to-html"
         }
     ]
 }
 ```

 Please also note the config file `config-dev.json` which is used in this launch configuration.
 You can create this file based on `config-sample.json`, it will be ignored by Git by default.
+Be aware to set the `sqlitePath` to a valid file path (e.g. `./input/agency.sqlite`) in order to use this setup.

 When you run this configuration, it will trigger the `tsup` build by using the former created task `build-gtfs-to-html` at first.
-After the build succeeded, Node waits until the debugger attaches and then runs `gtfs-to-html` with the debugger attached.
+After the build succeeded, `load-gtfs-to-html` is executed to import the data into the local SQLite database for the development server.

+Once the development server is running, you can access it as described above.
+Additionally, you can set your breakpoints in the TypeScript code for debugging.

 #### Using Local Input Data In Devcontainer